istio/old_mixer_repo/doc/dev/adapters.md

 # Example

 The following sample adapters just illustrate the basic skeleton of the adapter code and do not provide any functionality.
 They always return success.
-For examples of real world Adapters, see [implementation of built-in adapters within Mixer framework](https://github.com/istio/mixer/tree/master/adapter).
+For examples of real world adapters, see [implementation of built-in adapters within Mixer framework](https://github.com/istio/mixer/tree/master/adapter).

 * Sample no-op adapter that supports the above sample 'metric' template